Shenandoah National Park

-Shenandoah National Park /ˈʃɛnənˌdoʊə/ (often /ˈʃænənˌdoʊə/) is an American national park that encompasses part of the Blue Ridge Mountains in the Commonwealth of Virginia.
+Shenandoah National Park /ˈʃɛnənˌdoʊə/ (often /ˈʃænənˌdoʊə/) is a national park of the United States that encompasses part of the Blue Ridge Mountains in Virginia.
 The park is long and narrow, with the Shenandoah River and its broad valley to the west, and the rolling hills of the Virginia Piedmont to the east.
 Skyline Drive is the main park road, generally traversing along the ridgeline of the mountains.
 Almost 40% of the park's land—79579 acre—has been designated as wilderness areas and is protected as part of the National Wilderness Preservation System.
 The highest peak is Hawksbill Mountain at 4051 ft.

 Park purpose

 As stated in the foundation document:

 Geography

 The park encompasses parts of eight counties.
 On the west side of Skyline Drive they are, from northeast to southwest, Warren, Page, Rockingham, and Augusta counties.
 On the east side of Skyline Drive they are Rappahannock, Madison, Greene, and Albemarle counties.
 The park stretches for 105 mi along Skyline Drive from near the town of Front Royal in the northeast to near the city of Waynesboro in the southwest.
 The park headquarters are located in Luray.